-Top 5 Tips for Recreational Hockey Players
+Top 5 Tips for Rec Hockey Players

 Despite the fact that rec league hockey is supposed to be for fun, we all know good and well that these games can get super competitive and that oftentimes the hockey is still played at a fairly high level.
-Recreational hockey players show up to win, and those who regularly train bring a performance edge with them to the ice.
+Rec hockey players show up to win, and those who regularly train bring a performance edge with them to the ice.

 The problem is that most of us have limited time we can allocate to becoming better hockey players.
 Work, family, projects around the home, among many other things, can get in the way of doing the things we love to do—such as train and play some good hockey.